jwattspajaro/Google-IT-Automation-with-Python/5. Configuration_Management_and_the_Cloud/3 Intro to Module 3: Automation in the Cloud/Cloud computing/Video_Quiz.md

 Great job!
 Infrastructure as a Service (IaaS) provides users with the bare minimum needed to utilize a server’s computational resources, such as a virtual machine.
 It is the user's responsibility to configure everything else.

 ---
+### Scaling in the Cloud
+#### Which "direction" are we scaling when we add capacity to our network in order to meet demand?

+⚪ Down

+⚪ Horizontal

+⚫ Up

+⚪ Vertical

+✅Correcto
+Nice work!
+Adding capacity to our network to meet demand—whether vertically or horizontally—is considered to be upscaling.

+---